BittyTax/BittyTax/README.md

 - https://www.youtube.com/watch?v=EzNebqkw13w

 ## Donations
-If you would like to support this project, you can donate via [PayPal] or in [bitcoin].
+If you would like to support this project, please consider [sponsoring](https://github.com/sponsors/BittyTax) us.
+You can also donate via [PayPal] or in [bitcoin].
 All donations are gratefully received.

 Disclosure: All donations go to Nano Nano Ltd, the creator and maintainer of this project.
 Nano Nano Ltd is not a charity, or non-profit organisation.